 Unlike previous Airdyne models the air for the most part is pushed forwards away from you so you don’t get much of a cooling breeze at all (or an annoying wind depending on your point of view).

 If you want to control resistance to get a ride similar to an outdoor bike then it is better to look at a spin bike where you manually adjust the resistance using a tension knob to increase/decrease the resistance.
-To check out the difference between Airdyne and spin bikes click here and for the best spin bikes under $1000 see here.
+To check out the difference between Airdyne and spin bikes click here

 The bike has a “dual-stage super-torque drive belts” that provides a smooth and quiet experience.
 It is low maintenance.
 At some stage they will need replacing and this is going to need to be done by people with the skills and tools to do it.
 Overtime the belt will eventually stretch and the pedals will start to slip.
 This is the same with any bike with a belt drive.
 But it is unlikely to happen in the near future

 It is all within a plastic guard that stops sweat and dirt getting into it preventing damage to it.
 This guard also stops clothes, ankles and little fingers getting caught in it.

 The pedals come with a strap for fixing your feet on to them.
 They take normal sneakers or athletic shoes.
 The bike doesn’t take the normal 9/16 thread size but is 1/2 inch according to customers so the pedals can only be replaced with an adaptor.